RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 ![action_values_lagg1_history1](Images/action_values_lagg1_history1.png)

-Although the change in controller behaviour is striking, the performance gain is less obvious.
+Although the change in controller behaviour is striking, the performance gain is more subtle.

 ![Lagg1_With_History_dt05](Images/Lagg1_With_History_dt05.png)

 The controllers using additional observations (History 1, 2, and 1 2) perform somewhat better than the controller trained on only the latest observation, but the more complex controllers do worse at larger averages, suggesting that they require more training time (because of the larger state space for larger averages and complex controllers).
-We can more accurately evaluate the performance of the controllers by comparing the results at a small average, such as an average of 5:
+We can more accurately evaluate the performance gain from history dependent controllers by comparing the results at a small average, such as an average of 5:

 ![Comparison_Of_Avg5_dt05](Images/Comparison_Of_Avg5_dt05.png)